-Activity Resources Delivery Learning objectives Patient stories Sophie's and Ajay's story cards PPT Part 2 Read Ajay and/or Sophie's story in class.
-Ask pupils to listen carefully to the stories as they will need to make a note of how many different people Ajay and Sophie meet.
-If preferred, you can hand out the story card worksheets and ask pupils to highlight or underline all the different people/jobs they hear about.
+Activity Resources Delivery Learning objectives My community Vibrant community scene from PPT Part 3 Explain to the children that you are going to show them a scene taken from a local community.
+Ask them to look carefully at the picture.
+Question: How many different jobs can they think of?
+Capture a range of responses.
+Prompt if necessary.
+For example, who works in our school?
+Who might work in a bank?
+What sort of work might they do?
+Does anyone else work with a dentist?
+What different jobs do they see people doing in a supermarket?
+Question: From the jobs they have come up with, how many could they do for the NHS?
+They might be surprised to hear that they can do most, if not all of them, for the NHS!
+Pupils: are able to identify and describe some of the jobs in the community. know about a wide range of jobs in the NHS.
+Patient stories Sophie's and Ajay's story cards PPT Part 3 Read Ajay and/or Sophie's story in class.
+Ask children to listen carefully to the stovries as they will need to make a note of how many different people Ajay and Sophie meet.
+If preferred, you can hand out the story card worksheets and ask children to highlight or underline all the different people/jobs they hear about.
 Question: Did they expect so many different people to be involved?
-Alternatively, or as a follow-up activity, pupils can act out the stories in small groups.
-Pupils • know about a wide range of jobs in the NHS Job cards Job cards × 27 Job card template Read through some of the job cards as a class, or display them around the room.
-Remind pupils of some of the jobs from the community scene too, like accountant or gardener.
+Alternatively, or as a follow-up activity, children can act out the stories in small groups.
+Pupils: know about a wide range of jobs in the NHS.
+Job cards Job cards x 27 Job card template Read through some of the job cards as a class, or display them around the room.
+Remind children of some of the jobs from the community scene too, like accountant or gardener.
 Ask them to select a job and make a poster about it.
-You can apply additional rules, depending on the ability of the pupils.
-For example: include five key words on every poster create an image board with photos taken from the internet/magazines show what they wear and what equipment they use Pupils share/talk through their posters with the rest of the class.
-Homework activity: Ask pupils to fill in a job card template for someone in their family.
-Pupils • understand different jobs require different qualities and skills

-Activity Resources Delivery Learning objectives When I look into my future • Ask pupils to write 'When I look into my future' in the middle of a page.
+You can apply additional rules, depending on the ability of the children.
+For example: Include five key words on every poster.
+Create an image board with photos taken from the internet/magazines.
+Show what they wear and what equipment they use.
+Children share/talk through their posters with the rest of the class.
+Homework activity: Ask children to fill in a job card template for someone in their family Pupils: understand different jobs require different qualities and skills.
+When I look into my future • Ask children to write 'When I look into my future' in the middle of a page.
 Around it, they write, draw or add pictures of all the things they see in their future.
 This can include pets, friends, family as well as the different jobs they are interested in, or see themselves doing.
-Pupils: can represent themselves in pictures and words can positively convey what they might like to do Competition to say thank you to the NHS Short film about the competition PPT Part 3 Recap on the competition using the short film or PowerPoint slides provided.
+Pupils: can represent themselves in pictures and words. can positively convey what they might like to do.
+Competition to say thank you to the NHS Short film about the competition PPT Part 5 Recap on the competition using the short film or PowerPoint slides provided.
 Explain that they can showcase what they have learned by taking part in the competition.
-Pupils: know about a wide range of jobs in the NHS and share what they have learnt with others feel proud of their achievements stepintothenhs.nhs.uk/primary
+Pupils: know about a wide r ge of jobs in the NHS and share what they have learnt with others. feel proud of their achievements.

-You can enrich the programme further by inviting parents into school or to a virtual session to talk about what they do, especially if they hold non-stereotypical roles in the NHS.
-Encourage speakers to bring any interesting equipment they might use in their work to grab the pupils' attention.
+You can enrich the programme further by inviting parents into school to talk about what they do, especially if they hold non-stereotypical roles in the NHS.
+Encourage speakers to bring any interesting equipment they might use in their work to grab the children's attention.